-General John Sherman Crow was born in Bastrop, Louisiana and graduated Bastrop High School in 1955.
-He received the BS degree from Northwestern State College of Louisiana in 1959, simultaneously, Crow was commissioned a 2LT in the United States Army, as an Armor Officer, having completed Northwestern State’s Army ROTC Program as a Distinguished Military Graduate.
+John Sherman Crow was born in Bastrop, Louisiana and graduated Bastrop High School in 1955.
+He received the BS degree from Northwestern State College of Louisiana in 1959.

 He entered active duty at Fort Knox, Kentucky in 1959 as a Cavalry Officer and began what lead to an extensive and impressive command history.
-He commanded a Cavalry Platoon and Troop in the 3rd Armored Cavalry Regiment, a Tank Company in 3rd Armored Division, and was an advisor to the Vietnamese 2nd Cavalry and 9th ARVN Infantry Division.
-He commanded one of the first Chieftain Tank Squadrons in the 11th Hussars (Prince Albert’s Own), a British Cavalry Regiment posted in Bergen-Belsen, Germany.
-He commanded 3rd Squadron, 3rd Armored Cavalry Regiment followed by command of the 11th Armored Cavalry Regiment (Blackhorse) in Fulda, Germany.
-His last tactical command was as Commanding General, 2nd Armored Division (Forward) in northern Germany.
-His last posting was as Deputy Commanding General, US Army Japan.
+He commanded a cavalry platoon and troop in 3rd Cavalry, a tank company in 3d Armored Division, a tank squadron in the 11th Hussars (PAO), a British regiment posted in north Germany.
+He commanded a cavalry squadron in the 3rd Armored Cavalry Regiment and he was the 49th Colonel of the 11th Armored Cavalry Regiment (Blackhorse).
+His last tactical command was as Commanding General, 2nd Armored Division (Forward) in north Germany.

-Crow had an equally impressive series of staff assignments on the Army Staff in tank development and as Deputy Director for Operations, Office of the Joint Chiefs of Staff.
+Crow had an equally impressive series of staff assignments on the Army Staff working on tank system developments and as Deputy Director for Operations, Office of the Joint Chiefs of Staff.